How many comets were discovered by Jean-Louis Pons?

 independent

-discovered on 1819 November 28 by J. J. Blanpain, Marseille, France, independently found by Pons on December 5
+Discovered on 1819 November 28 by Jean-Jacques Blanpain, Marseille, France.
+Independently found by Pons on December 5.

 X5